-Mykola Riabchuk is a Ukrainian poet, translator, prose writer and essayist, honorary president of the Ukrainian PEN Centre and a senior research fellow at the Institute of Political and Ethnic Studies of the National Academy of Sciences of Ukraine.
+Mykola Riabchuk is a Ukrainian poet, translator, prose writer and essayist, the president of Ukrainian PEN-center and a senior research fellow at the Institute of Political and Nationalities’ Studies of the Academy of Sciences of Ukraine.
 Born in 1953 in the city of Lutsk, he spent his adolescent years in Lviv.
-In 1970-1973, he studied at the Lviv Polytechnic Institute, but was expelled for unauthorized literary activity, and had to take various odd jobs – of a railway builder, theatre electrician, loader at a book factory and alike.
+In 1970-1973, he studied in the Lviv Polytechnic Institute but was expelled for the unauthorized literary activity, and had to take various odd jobs – of a railway builder, theater electrician, loader at a book factory and alike.

-In 1997, he co-founded (with the Harvard Professor George Grabowicz) the “Krytyka” monthly edition and managed it as editor-in-chief till 2000.
-Since then, he has been increasingly engaged in the academic work, both as a lecturer and researcher, defended his PhD in political science, and published a number of scholarly works – primarily in Ukrainian, but also in Polish, English and Russian – three other languages he operates in.
+In 1997, he co-founded (with the Harvard professor George Grabowicz) the Krytyka monthly and managed it as the executive editor till 2000.
+Since then, he was increasingly engaged in the academic work as both a lecturer and researcher, defended his Ph.D. in political sciences, and published a number of scholarly works – primarily in Ukrainian but also in Polish, English, Russian – three other languages that he is operational.

-Mykola Riabchuk was distinguished with the POLCUL Award in 1998, Polish-Ukrainian Capitula Award in 2002 (with Jacek Kuroń) and the Bene Merito medal of the Polish Minister of Foreign Affairs in 2009 for the contribution into Polish-Ukrainian reconciliation.
-As a Fullbrighter, he taught at Penn State University in 1994-95, University of Texas at Austin in 1996 and carried out research at George Washington University in 2016.
-He was a visiting professor at Columbia University in 2006 and University of Alberta in 2007-2008, and recurrently, since 2002 up to the present day, at the University of Warsaw.
+He was distinguished with the POLCUL award in 1998, Polish-Ukrainian Capitulum award in 2002 (with Jacek Kuron) and the Bene merito medal of the Polish Minister of Foreign Affairs in 2009 for his contribution into Polish-Ukrainian reconciliation.
+As a Fulbrighter, he taught at Pen State University in 1994-95, University of Texas at Austin in 1996, and carried out research at George Washington University in 2016.
+He was a visiting professor at Columbia University in 2006 and University of Alberta in 2007-2008, and recurrently, since 2002 till present, at the University of Warsaw.

-Since 2014, he heads the jury of the Angelus Literature Award endowed by the city of Wroclaw for the best book by a Central East European writer published in Poland, and the Yurii Sheveliov Prize for the best book of essayistic, endowed by the Ukrainian PEN Centre.
+Since 2014, he heads the jury of the Angelus literary award endowed by the city of Wroclaw for the best book by a Central East European writer published in Poland, and sits on the advisory board on the Ph.D.
+Scholarships at Die Zeit Stiftung.

 Alain Besançon, preface to Mykola Riabtchouk’s “De la petit Russie à l’Ukraine” (Paris: L’Harmattan, 2003)

-The reading of Riabchuk’s book is a valuable experience.
-The essays included are undoubtedly great pieces of analytical work and reveal the masterful style of the author’s essayistic skills.
-It is worth mentioning, the conclusions presented in the book are a result of Riabchuk’s own reflections and observations, and are also a part of the wider, international debate, on the current political system in Ukraine […] This feature of the book puts it on the wider spectrum of international discourse on political systems in the Eastern Europe, and allows us to conjure that it will probably be regarded as one of the key texts on Yanukovych’s regime.
+Reading of Riabchuk’s book is a valuable experience.
+The essays it includes are, without a doubt, great pieces of analytical work and reveal the masterful style of the author’s essayist skills.
+Importantly, the conclusions presented in the book are a result of Riabchuk’s own reflections and observations, but are also a part of the wider, international debate, on the current political system in Ukraine […] This feature of the book puts it on the wider spectrum of international discourse on political systems in Eastern Europe, and allows us to hazard a guess that it will probably be regarded as one of the key texts on Yanukovych’s regime.

 Maryana Prokop, New Eastern Europe, no. 2, 2013.

-Mykola Riabchuk, one of a few excellent Ukrainian essayists…
+Mykola Riabchuk, one of several excellent Ukrainian essayists.

 Ryszard Kapuscinski, Imperium, Knopf, 1994.